URL path: Index page // Meares - Stamey Test

 • VB3 - Voided Bladder 3, which also represents the microbiological status of the prostate.

-The 4 samples are cultured and depending on which sample more bacteria grow, the conclusion is drawn about the source of the possible infection, either in the urethra, or in the bladder, or in the prostate.
+The four samples are cultured, and depending on which sample more bacteria grow, the conclusion about the source of the possible infection, either in the urethra, bladder, or prostate, is determined.

-In addition, depending on the clinical picture, they can be performed, either by conventional microbiological cultures or by molecular tests (PCR), analyzes for specific microbes, viruses, mycobacteria, etc.
+In addition, depending on the clinical picture, they can be performed using conventional microbiological cultures or molecular tests (PCR), analyzing specific microbes, viruses, mycobacteria, etc.

 Important Note